spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/in-pipelines/index.md

 If stages _C_ or _D_ needed to reference an upstream artifact, they would have different artifacts accessible to them, since they have different upstream stages.
-For examples, stage _D_ does not have access to artifact _2_.
+For example, stage _D_ does not have access to artifact _2_.

 {%
    include